sjvrijn/sjvrijn.github.io/_posts/2019-09-28-how-to-timeit.md

 {% endhighlight %}

 ### Standalone multi-liners
+As before, the simplest way to test a snippet of multiple lines is to join the statements with a semicolon if no indentation is required.
+When indentation is required, the other option is to pass multiple strings as arguments to the command.
+Note that you still have to add the indentation properly yourself!
+This can get tricky to count if your indentation is more than a single level deep, but is usually not too hard.

 {% highlight bash %}
 $ python -m timeit 'x = []' 'for i in range(1000):' '    x.append(i)'